Patil-Shrikrishna/neoma_backend/README.md

 ### User Endpoints

 - `POST /api/register`: Register a new user.
-- `POST /api/login`: Login with existing credentials to receive a JWT token.
+- `POST /api/signin`: signin with existing credentials to receive a JWT token.
-- `POST /api/logout`: Logout the session.
+- `POST /api/signout`: signout the session.

 ### Task Endpoints